 The idea stems from Microsoft’s progressive experimentation concept, which involves studying the blast radius prior to a product launch to determine how it will affect users.

 As the story goes, RedMonk co-founder James Governor took this concept and applied it to the continuous delivery model.
-Governor explains this in his excellent primer on progressive delivery—a must-watch for anyone interested in learning more on the topic.
+Governor explains this in this compelling webinar on progressive delivery—a must-watch for anyone interested in learning more on the topic.

 It’s important to note that progressive delivery doesn’t replace continuous delivery.
 Rather, progressive delivery enhances continuous delivery and helps companies do it more effectively.